evanfrang/lightpy/README.md

 ## Python Requirements

-I am using python 3.12 for development and running.
+I am using python 3.12 for development and running it seems like you should have python \>= 3.10.
 There is a requirements.txt file that contains the necessary python libraries.
-I havent tested this as I am using a conda env and froze it to produce this file.
-To produce a virtual environment with the necessary libs: On
+This file is very bloated probably because of jupyter, so experts can install just the libraries needed.

-linux:
+To produce a virtual environment with the necessary libs: On linux:

 ``` bash
 python -m venv venv